 Sample Pie Chart Question & Answers

-In IELTS Writing Task 1, candidates will have to identify a diagram and maybe more than one.
-One will have twenty minutes to finish this task.
+In IELTS Writing Task 1, you have to identify a diagram and maybe more than one.
+You will have only 20 minutes to finish this task.
 It can be:

 - Map